Report card on NZ's vanishing nature: Must try harder

-More work is urgently needed to arrest the decline of our vanishing nature, finds a report on how New Zealand is tracking against its biodiversity targets.
+New Zealand faces a "huge challenge" in reversing the decline of its native species, a new report card finds.

-The country's sixth national report to the UN's Convention on Biological Diversity set out where conservation efforts were succeeding – and where they were failing.
+The country's sixth national report to the UN's Convention on Biological Diversity set out where conservation efforts were succeeding – and where they were failing - against set targets.

 It showed improvements in how biodiversity was being accounted for in planning processes, along with more areas protected under covenants and greater public awareness.

-But it also noted the "huge challenge" of saving New Zealand's native ecosystems and made it clear that more effort was required.
+But it also made it clear that much more effort was required.

-New Zealand's terrestrial and aquatic environments continue to face "significant pressures", and restoration programmes had not yet delivered significant improvements, the report said.
+Terrestrial and aquatic environments continued to face "significant pressures", and restoration programmes had not yet delivered significant improvements, the report said.

 Of the 3917 species classified as threatened and at risk, 927 have been assessed only once so there was no information on changing conservation status.